Grading Policy and Systems

 An incomplete must normally be made up within one calendar year immediately following the end of the term during which it was assigned.
 This limitation prevails whether or not the student maintains continuous enrollment.
 Failure to complete the assigned work will result in an I being converted to an IC symbol.

-A student may not re-enroll in a course for which he or she has received an incomplete until a grade has been assigned.
+A student may not re-enroll in a course for which they have received an incomplete until a grade has been assigned.

 If a student has extenuating circumstances and an extension of the one year is necessary, the student should contact the instructor involved and obtain a designated extension of time to make up the incomplete.
 The form to be used for this extension is the Petition for Waiver of College Regulations.
 The petition must be approved by the instructor and the department chair and forwarded to the Registrar's Office.